Philo gets Google Chromecast support

 To be honest, I was shocked to find out that Philo didn't already have Chromecast support.
 I knew it was a no-frills TV service, but I never thought it would forgo compatibility with Google's ubiquitous little dongle!
 As a YouTube TV user, I suppose I am just spoiled.
 Oh well.
 Philo has Chromecast support now, and that is all that matters.

-While this new feature is only available on Android, Philo plans to eventually add it to its iOS too.
+While this new feature is only available on Android, Philo plans to eventually add it to its iOS app too.